 Most brands these days loudly promote that their natural skin products are cruelty free.
 I’ve no quibble with that.
 But that’s not the entire story.
 The ingredients they use may have been tested on animals or derived from animals.

 Some countries require animal testing before the products can be sold there.
 Cosmetics imported into China are required to be tested on animals.
-Previously, it has been revealed that companies claiming to be cruelty free were paying government officials to test their products so they could sell into the Chinese market.
+Previously, it’s been revealed that companies claiming to be cruelty free were paying government officials to test their products so they could sell into the Chinese market.

-Many ingredients used in skin care are derived from animals, but this is not always immediately obvious.
+Many ingredients used in skin care are derived from animals, but this isn’t always immediately obvious.
 Many of us would know that Beeswax, Honey, Lactic Acid, Lanolin, Musk, Propolis, Royal Jelly and Snail Mucin come from animals, and that sometimes this involves the exploitation of animals.
 Few of us know, however, that some of the most popular skin care ingredients we use may also come from animal sources, such as Glycerin, Hyaluronic Acid, Retinol and Squalane.

 This raises another reason why natural skin care products are not always naturally better.
 A number of animal-derived ingredients have synthetic alternatives that can be created from plants.
 This is a benefit as it prevents animal cruelty.
 Squalane can be made from the bio-fermentation of sugarcane or other methods, saving more than 6 million deep sea sharks a year.